 Yes, ISPs can track every website you visit.
 How else do you think Verizon throttles their users’ when they are streaming videos on YouTube or Netflix?

-Deep packet inspection (DPI) is often used by ISPs to monitor your online activity and decide what traffic they want to restrict or slow down.
-This method brings serious implications for your privacy because your ISP inspects your internet traffic (the TV shows you watch, the websites you visit, the searches you make, etc.) so that they can throttle or block where necessary.
+Deep packet inspection (DPI) is often used by ISPs to monitor your online activity and decide what traffic they want to restrict or slow down the speed.
+This method brings serious implications for your privacy because your ISP inspects your internet traffic so that they can throttle or block speed where necessary.

 How to Tell If My ISP Is Throttling My Bandwidth?

-If you suspect your internet is being throttled by your ISP, there are two ways to find out:
+If you suspect your internet’s speed is being throttled by your ISP, there are two ways to find out:

 - Conduct Speed Test